 We sequence genomes to understand how gall wasps evolved the ability to induce galls, and to identify what genes are involved.

-Leading international cooperation on the development of a new Open Source collections management system.
+Participates in international cooperation on the development of a new Open Source collections management system.

 We study the evolution of Birds-of-Paradise by comparative genomics